UTSCCSCC01/project-epsilon/README.md

     1. Set the MySQL root password as: 12345
     2. Create a DB Admin user with these credentials: u: epsilon p: 12345
 2. At root, create a virtual environment with these commands on your terminal [instructions]:
-    1. python3 -m venv venv
+    1. Run `python3 -m venv venv`
-    2. source venv/bin/activate
+    2. If your os is OS X or Linux run `source venv/bin/activate`, if your os is Windows run `venv\Scripts\activate`
-    3. pip3 install -r requirements.txt
+    3. Run `pip3 install -r requirements.txt`
 4. Run `mysql -u epsilon -p` and type in the password when prompted.
     1. Run `CREATE DATABASE epsilon_db CHARACTER SET utf8;` to create the local database.
     2. Run `exit`.